mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 or the KMS key you provide.
 1. Optionally upload the TLS certificate to AWS Certificate Manager so you can use it with an internal ELB or ALB.
 The ARN of the certificate will be output to `stdout`.
-1. Optionally encrypt the private key of the TLS cert with KMS.
+1. Optionally encrypt the private key of the TLS cert with KMS in local storage.

 By default, the only IP address in the cert will be 127.0.0.1, and the only DNS name in the cert will be localhost, so you can test your servers locally.
 But you can pass in optional parameters to customize the DNS names and IP addresses in the cert.
 You can also use the servers with the ELB or ALB, as the AWS load balancers don't verify the CA.
 See [Loading TLS secrets from AWS Secrets Manager](https://github.com/gruntwork-io/aws-sample-app/blob/master/core-concepts.md#loading-tls-secrets-from-aws-secrets-manager).

 [back to readme](README.adoc#about-the-scripts-specifically)